There are days when being a modern dad can bring hope and discouragement almost side by side.

 Neil McIntosh remembers just such a day: he was going to join dads and kids in a healthy cooking class earlier this summer when a notice caught his eye.

-“Next door to the school where we were holding the class was a church with a signpost up advertising mothers and toddlers groups,” says McIntosh, manager of the children and fathers service for One Parent Families Scotland.
+“Next door to the school where we were holding the class was a church with a signpost up advertising mothers and toddlers groups,” says McIntosh, manager of the children and fathers service for One Parent Families Scotland at the time of posting.
 “My heart sank and I thought: are we really still in a situation where we’re excluding dads from a playgroup?”

 When he pointed out the effect of the sign to the playgroup leaders they were apologetic.
 It wasn’t an intentional exclusion, but it illustrated just how important it is for men to have support as they take on a more equal share of parenting their children.

-“Traditionally the organisation was always for mothers, but 12 years ago we started doing work with fathers,” explains McIntosh, pointing out that dads now make up eight per cent or 13,000 of the estimated 163,000 lone parents in Scotland.
+“Traditionally [One Parent Families Scotland] was always for mothers, but 12 years ago we started doing work with fathers,” explains McIntosh, pointing out that dads now make up eight per cent or 13,000 of the estimated 163,000 lone parents in Scotland.
 “It’s not about dads, this is about improving things for the children… Research shows that if a child has access to both parents the outcomes are more positive.
 But we know that single fathers are generally more isolated and a lot of services are very mum focused.”

-One of the volunteers in the Us Together service can vouch for that.
-Neil McDowall from Motherwell first came along as a service user with his daughter Abigail when she was a toddler, following the break-up of his relationship.
+One of the volunteers within the service can vouch for that.
+Neil McDowall, from Motherwell, first came along as a service user with his daughter Abigail when she was a toddler, following the break-up of his relationship.

 “I just needed a bit of direction in my life,” recalls McDowall (32).
 “We did go out and do things, like book clubs at the library, but I was struggling… in a room full of 20 women when you’re the only dad, it can be quite a daunting thing at first.
 You’re kind of looked at differently.
 There are the questions, the whispers why is the child with the dad?”